Konard/LongestCommonSubstringExample/README.md

 # LongestCommonSubstringExample
-Solution to longest common substring problem using LinksPlatform.
+Solution to the longest common substring problem using LinksPlatform.